jeromedecoster/dotfiles/README.md

 b example.com
 # open the pwd in the Finder
 b
+# open the parent directory in the Finder
+b ..
 ```

 * <a href="https://github.com/jeromedecoster/dotfiles/blob/master/osx/bin/crap" target="_blank">crap</a> allows you to remove interactively some craps files contained in a directory.
 Those files are: